tlconsultinggroup/gh-copilot-challenges/devops-challenges-2.md

 # Containerizing an Application: A DevOps Challenge for Jake

 Meet Jake, a DevOps engineer at a mid-sized tech company.
-Jake’s team recently developed a "Hello World" JavaScript application that showcases the fundamentals of web development.
+Jake’s team recently developed a JavaScript application that showcases the fundamentals of web development.
 However, they’ve identified a challenge: to ensure the application runs consistently across various environments, they need to containerize it using Docker.

 In this article, we’ll walk through the problem statement, the challenges Jake faces, the tools he needs, and the steps he can take to containerize the application.